DrDonk/OC4VM/readme.md

 1. Make sure the VM is shutdown.
 2. Take a backup of the VM folder.
 3. Copy a template from the distribution folder.
-4. Copy the old guests macos.vmdk to the new folder.
+4. Copy the old guest's macos.vmdk to the new folder.
 5. (Optionally) There may be changes to the template VMX file you may want to add to the VM.
 You will have to check the differences and copy any changed lines you want to the existing VMX file.